Maths by Month – November (updated 2021)

 - Codes and code breaking were a very important part of warfare tactics during both World War 1 and 2.
 To find out more about the maths of code breaking click on the link.

-- Science Week 2020 runs from 8th-15th November.
-There are obvious links between Maths and Science, a fact which is being celebrated by the STEM (Science, Technology, Engineering and Maths) movement globally.
+- Science Week 2021 runs from 7th-14th November.
+Maths and Science, are intrinsically interconnected (eg consider STEM – Science, Technology, Engineering and Maths).
 Of the STEM areas, coding is one of the most exciting, not least of all to kids!
 And Operation Maths is the only Irish maths programme that has integrated coding activities via the Scratch Lessons for Operation Maths 3-6.
 Check out the scratch lessons that are included in the Operation Maths digital resources via your TRB or edcolearning.ie For infants, the Aistear Themes are an ideal way to explore STEM using a thematic focus (and lay the foundations for the development of computational thinking skills); consult the Junior and Senior Infants TRB for the monthly Aistear suggestions.

 For some more primary-focused STEM activities, check out the links below: